413x5/mx-wcc24-rs/staking-contract/README.md

 - Rewards are distributed in SNOW tokens
 - Stakers earn 1% of their staked amount per epoch
 - Rewards are distributed once per epoch (24h)
-- Automatic distribution can be implemented in a cron job by calling the `distribute_rewards` endpoint every 24h
+- Automatic distribution can be implemented in a cron job by calling the `DistributeRewards` endpoint every 24h
+- Users can set a custom address to receive their rewards using `SetRewardAddress`

 ### Stake Management